galenholt/toolkit-macquarie/README.md

 # Overview

 This repository contains the code for analyses for the Macquarie climate and adaptation case study.
-It uses the HydroBOT toolkit (Holt and Dwyer 2025; Holt et al. 2025) to analyse hydrograph and economic data for *Synergies in water availability, the environment, and agricultural output under climate change and adaptation* (in review)*.*
+It uses the [HydroBOT toolkit](https://github.com/galenholt/HydroBOT) (Holt and Dwyer 2025;
+Holt et al. 2025) to analyse hydrograph and economic data for *Synergies in water availability, the environment, and agricultural output under climate change and adaptation*, in review, with preprint at (**lester2025?**).

 At the time of submission, this code runs on Windows 11, Ubuntu 20-22, and SUSE Linux Enterprise Server 15 SP5.
 Analyses were conducted with